esmero/archipelago-documentation/docs/find_and_replace_action_webform.md

 # Webform Find and Replace

 Webform Find and Replace enables you to search against values found within defined Webform elements to apply metadata replacements with targeted care.
-Below are a guide and some examples of use cases for this Action.
+Below are a guide and an example use case for this Action.

 !!! note